devpython88/Core.2D/docs/basics.md

 ## Error handling
+This is only available if you called `InitializeCore2D` at the begin of your game program.

 Most functions in core return `NULL` or `1` on fail.
 But to get the actual error message, Use the `GetCoreError()` function or the `GetAllErrors()` function.